-We use a community-based participatory research approach to study issues of concern to communities.
-Our highest priority is to ensure that communities directly benefit from the programs and initiatives that we co-develop.
-Each of our projects has a steering committee comprised of stakeholders from the community that meets regularly to provide programmatic and research oversight to specific projects.
+We use a community-based participatory research approach to address issues of concern to communities.
+We work in partnership with the community to develop beneficial, action-based research.
+Each of our projects has a steering committee comprised of stakeholders from the community that meets regularly to provide programmatic and research oversight.

 Purpose: We are facilitating 29 school districts through our data-driven, community-engaged strategic planning process called AIM-XL.
 As a result of AIM-XL, school districts establish comprehensive health and wellness plans that include evidence-based practices aligned with the Whole School, Whole Community, Whole Child model.
 For more resources on supporting Whole Child health, please visit AIMschools.net.

 Purpose: We are convening a collaborative of substance use prevention and youth development experts from Costilla, Conejos, Alamosa, Rio Grande, and Saguache counties to develop a community-driven and evidence-based substance use prevention strategic action plan for schools and/or out-of-school time programs.
 Shannon Allen – Assistant Research Professor – and Jimmy Johnson – an Alamosa father who lost his son six years ago to drug addiction and suicide are leading this initiative.

 Purpose: Project ECHO is an international lifelong learning and guided practice initiative shown to increase workforce capacity to implement best-practices.
 The Center for Rural School Health & Education houses Project ECHO, a set of online professional learning communities for educators.
 Our goal is to provide high quality training to educators across the state via virtual learning communities.